yochaigal/newschoolrevolution/_posts/2021-05-17-my-fathers-dragon-is-osr.md

 # My Father's Dragon is OSR

-Recently I've been reading a book series to my son each night before bed.
-The book is ["My Father's Dragon"](https://www.amazon.com/gp/product/0486837491) by Ruth Stiles Gannett (with illustrations by her mother-in-law, Ruth Chrisman Gannett).
+I've recently been reading ["My Father's Dragon"](https://www.amazon.com/gp/product/0486837491) by Ruth Stiles Gannett (with illustrations by her mother-in-law, Ruth Chrisman Gannett).

 The books are _totally_ aligned with OSR Principles as according to the [Principia Apocrypha](https://lithyscaphe.blogspot.com/p/principia-apocrypha.html).

-First let's start with the map (made into a sweet woodcut by a friend of mine):
+First let's start with the map (made into a sweet woodcut by a friend):

 [![Alt text](/img/my-fathers-dragon/wild_island.png "click to embiggen"){:height="75%" width="75%"}](/img/my-fathers-dragon/wild_island.png)